What 50 leading organisations think about sustainability

 Net zero is a common term that businesses will encounter when it comes to sustainability, and this a term given to the practice of trying to remove as much carbon from the atmosphere as is emitted.
 This could involve offsetting these emissions, or reducing them to zero, and the term carbon neutral is often used to mean the same thing.
 Tech giants Apple have revealed plans to be ‘net zero’ by the year 2030.

 The UN Sustainable Development Goals (SDGs) were developed by the UN in 2015, and are typically used as a blueprint to work towards a better and more sustainable future for all, by addressing 17 socio-economic themes.
+Some companies, such AstraZeneca, choose specific SDGs to target and work towards.
+Other companies, like Arup, claim they are working towards all 17.

 B-Corp is a term that requires companies and organisations to meet certain sustainability standards and environmental performances.
 There is also an emphasis on transparency and accountability, and the idea is to focus on businesses that promote purpose as much as profit.
+In the UK there are around 200 companies (Ben & Jerry’s, Toast Ale) and over 3400 worldwide.

 What the results showed